Appeals court halts special master review of documents seized at Mar-a-Lago in major defeat for Trump | KRDO

 The opinion — which was issued jointly by the three-judge panel made up of all GOP appointees — dismantled Trump’s arguments for why a special master was necessary.
 The court said that only in extraordinary circumstances should courts intervene in Justice Department investigations that are still in their early stages, and that standard had not been met here.

-“This restraint guards against needless judicial intrusion into the course of criminal investigations—a sphere of power committed to the executive branch,” the court write.
+“This restraint guards against needless judicial intrusion into the course of criminal investigations—a sphere of power committed to the executive branch,” the court wrote.

+Trump’s legal team has not decided whether to appeal the ruling to the Supreme Court but is weighing the option, a source familiar with the discussions told CNN.

 The ruling is a stinging rebuke of how Cannon inserted herself into the dispute.
 In addition to reversing the order, the appeals court is instructing her to dismiss the entire case.